Documents like PDFs and Excel files can be uploaded and stored in the Media Library as individual files.

 Tip: Use an easy-to-understand naming convention to ensure the document can be easily found within the Media Library by your team and users.

-Using a Remote URL to Create a Document
+Using a remote URL to create a document

 You can create a document link for a file hosted on another website by adding it to the Media Library.
 Select Remote URL in the Document Source field and enter the link.